-The teams presenting at DiscoveryLab meetings are given advice to guide development of their business plans by our panel of professional advisors.
+The teams presenting at DiscoveryLab meetings are given guidance on development of their business plans by our panel of professional advisors.

 Brett Clelland, Legal Counsel at Alberta Health Services, focuses on the area of intellectual property law.
 During his articling year, Brett gained experience in the preparation and prosecution of patent, trademark and industrial design applications, providing patent and trademark opinions, trademark opposition proceedings, and copyright matters.
 Prior to entering the legal field, Brett graduated with a Ph.D. from the University of Alberta, where his research experience encompassed the areas of molecular biology, protein and nucleic acid biochemistry, and microbiology.
 Following this, Brett attended law school in order to pursue a career in intellectual property.

 Brooks Tanner, Founder and President of Sunburst Ltd., is a Real Estate sales and marketing specialist who offers knowledge and expertise to developing sales and marketing solutions.
 Entrepreneurial spirit, work ethic and a strong technical background has contributed to this track record of successes.
 Brooks has applied his skills to marketing and sales since 1998, where he realized how leveraging technologies could streamline systems.
 As a senior-level relationship builder, he mentors and manages teams who have increased operating results, delivered sales revenues and increased value, and led to trades of > $150 million.